 In this paper, we want to ask about certain issues raised by Molyneux's first formulation of his question in 1688.
 It’s natural to think that in the 1693 formulation of the question, Molyneux omits ‘know’ because he thought it raised the stakes to no purpose.
 His concern was with what were generally thought to be common sensibles—general ideas of shape recognizable by both touch and vision.
 So, he asks whether the ability to recognize these shapes by touch brings with it the ability to recognize them by vision.
-The question makes sense only against the background of the assumption that they are common sensibles—if it was asked with reference to a special tactile quality such as warmth (“Whether by his sight, before he touch’d them, he could now distinguish, and tell, which is the warm, and which the cool”) the question would make no sense.
-But are these perceptually available shapes common sensibles?
-Does the idea of a common sensible even make sense?
+The question makes sense only against the background of the assumption that they are common sensibles—if it was asked with reference to a special tactile quality such as warmth (“Whether by his sight, before he touch’d them, he could now distinguish, and tell, which is the warm, and which the cool”) the question would be absurd.
+But are these perceptually available shapes really common sensibles?
+Is the idea of a common sensible even tenable?
 This is one main issue that Molyneux wanted to probe.

 In Locke’s system, general ideas are derived from occurrent perceptual experiences by subtraction.
 When you have a cube in your hands, you experience many qualities that are irrelevant to its being a cube—its temperature, texture, size, and so on.
 The general idea, CUBE, is formed by subtracting everything from this experience but the idea of an equal sided solid with six faces.
 The common sensible tradition, dominant up to this point, was that these retained qualities were not specific to any one perceptual modality—EQUALITY, for example, is not an idea specific to touch or to vision.
 Thus, such ideas were held to be apprehensible by vision in the same way as they are by touch.
 From Locke’s point of view, this doesn’t make sense.
 For him and for most other philosophers of his time, all perceptual experience is specific to a single modality.
 So, if general ideas are created by subtraction from perceptual experience, general ideas too must be modality specific.
 There is no such idea as CUBE shared by vision and touch.
 There is only HAPTIC CUBE, a complex touch-idea generated by subtraction from haptic experience and VISUAL CUBE, which originates from visual experience.
+(Both these ideas satisfy the geometrical definition of CUBE, but this does not imply that they are the same.)
 Actual physical cubes instantiate both ideas, but only contingently—the normally sighted person is aware of this by observing and learning the contingent connection.
 Since the newly sighted man was only able to have a visual experience a few minutes or hours prior, he has had no opportunity to learn this.
-Thus, Locke’s empiricism breaks with the tradition—the beauty of Molyneux’s formulation is that it highlights the rupture in sharp relief.
+Thus, Locke’s empiricism breaks with the tradition of common sensibles—the beauty of Molyneux’s formulation is that it highlights the rupture in sharp relief.

-Now if this were all that were at stake in the 1688 question, knowledge would seem to be irrelevant.
+Now if this were all that was at stake in the 1688 question, knowledge would seem to be irrelevant.
 Since knowledge is more stringent than the ability to make a correct identification or match, the mere ability to make a match should be a more significant test: if the newly sighted man cannot even manage that, the alleged common sensibles are in bad shape.
 So, why not get rid of the mention of knowledge?
 This is the kind of reasoning that most likely lay behind Molyneux's actual reformulation of the 1688 question and Locke’s evident approbation.